Best hair care products for fine, oily hair displayed on a bathroom shelf.

 Think of your scalp as the foundation.
 A healthy, balanced scalp is the key to hair that looks and feels its best.
 This means avoiding harsh stripping agents that can send your oil production into overdrive and instead focusing on gentle, consistent care.
 From how you apply your conditioner to the way you blow-dry, these professional tips will help you create a routine that supports your hair’s health and gives you the effortless, beautiful results you’re looking for.

-How to Layer Your Products
+The Right Way to Layer Your Hair Products

 It might sound counterintuitive to add hydrating products to oily hair, but a dry scalp can sometimes overproduce oil to compensate.
 The secret is to apply moisture strategically.
 Instead of applying products near your roots, focus on your mid-lengths and ends, which need hydration the most.
 A lightweight, multi-purpose styling cream is your best friend here.
 Our Super Luxe Hero Cream is formulated with Jojoba Butter and Argan Oil to deliver moisture and control frizz without adding weight.
 A pea-sized amount worked through damp ends is all you need to protect and nourish your hair before styling.